Woody Harrelson Fans Shocked After Learning Who His Father Was

 He was captured after a six-hour standoff with police.

 Despite his long-standing fame, a wave of shock swept across social media as fans recently discovered the criminal past of Harrelson’s father, Charles Voyde Harrelson.
-The revelation sparked disbelief, confusion, and fascination among those who had never heard the full story.
+This revelation sparked disbelief, confusion, and fascination among those who had never heard the full story.

 One Instagram post summed it up plainly: